 Bergquist is a commissioner on the Minneapolis Commission on Civil Rights.
-She is also member of the Minnesota Judicial Branch’s Committee for Equality and Justice.
-She serves on of the University of Minnesota Law School’s board of advisors.
+She previously served as a member of the Minnesota Judicial Branch’s Committee for Equality and Justice and on the University of Minnesota Law School’s board of advisors.

 Bergquist clerked for the Honorable Ruth Bader Ginsburg, Associate Justice of the U.S. Supreme Court, the Honorable William A. Fletcher of the U.S. Court of Appeals for the Ninth Circuit, and the Honorable John R. Tunheim, District Judge of the District of Minnesota.
 She was an associate at Faegre & Benson, LLP.
 Before attending law school, Amy worked for 11 years at Minneapolis South High School, where she taught social studies and Russian and coached debate and speech.